Customs Clearance FAQ’s

 What is a Customs Clearance Agent?

-For any goods which are entering the EU (European Union) from a Non EU country, a formal import customs declaration must be made.
+For any goods which are entering the United Kingdom, a formal import customs declaration must be made.
 This is so that HM Revenue & Customs can ensure the correct payment of any import Duty and/or import VAT is collected from the importer at the time of importation.
-As well as collecting duties & taxes, by a customs entry being made, enables HM Revenue & Customs to undertake documentary checks on shipping paperwork and also to ensure that any EU requirements on product compliance is met.
+As well as collecting duties & taxes, by a customs entry being made, enables HM Revenue & Customs to undertake documentary checks on shipping paperwork and also to ensure that any requirements on product compliance is met.

 Why Use A Clearance Agent?

 FPF Global can act as your customs clearance agent to oversee the clearance of your imported goods.
 We work in partnership with the importer of the goods, as well as HM Revenue & Customs and other government departments, whom may have an interest in the imported goods.
-As a professional company, we understand that the process of customs clearance can be complex and time consuming, especially if your shipment is selected for documentary checks, examination or X-ray.
-Coordination of these different factors, takes time, so by us acting as your customs clearance agent, removes this hassle.
+As a professional company, we understand that the process of customs clearance can be complex and time consuming, especially if your shipment is selected for documentary checks, X-ray or physical examination.
+Coordination of these different factors, take time, so by us acting as your customs clearance agent, removes this hassle for you.

 Can FPF Global Customs Clear At All Locations?

 Thanks to advancement in technology and also strategic partnerships in place with like minded businesses, we are able to arrange the customs clearance of your import cargo at most UK airports and seaports.
-We are most frequently handling the customs clearance of import shipments at; Felixstowe, Southampton, London Gateway, Liverpool, Grangemouth, Dover, Tilbury, London Heathrow, London Gatwick, Birmingham, Manchester & Glasgow.
+We are most frequently handling the customs clearance of import shipments at; Felixstowe, Southampton, London Gateway, Liverpool, Grangemouth, Manchester, London Heathrow, London Gatwick, Birmingham and Glasgow.